jaluan/QThermonet/README.md

 Installation guidelines is provided in QThermonet_tutorial_1.pdf

 # Getting started
-Description of the individual tools in the plugin, and guidelines for using the plugin is provided in QThermonet_tutorial_1.pdf
+Guidlines for installation, description of the individual tools in the plugin, and a small test example is provided in the [`Tutorial1/`](./Tutorial1/) folder.

 # Disclaimer
 The authors take no responsibility for the accuracy of results produced using this tool.